MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-act-on-your-data.md

 ## Export a segment

-This can be done both to a CSV file and to a Customer Engagement location.
+You can export to a CSV file and to a Customer Engagement location.

 1. Both options are available within the **Segments** page.

-   - First click the **three dots icon** within a specific segment's tile (shown in red below)
+   - First, select (...) within a specific segment's tile (shown in red below).
-   - Then click the **export** option from the actions menu (shown in blue)
+   - Then, select the **Export** option from the actions menu (shown in blue).
-   - Lastly, choose between a csv. format and a specific Dynamics 365 for Sales destination (shown in green below).
-Note: At this point only Dynamics 365 for Sales destinations are supported.
+   - Lastly, choose between a CSV format and a specific Dynamics 365 for Sales destination (shown in green below).
+Note: Currently, only Dynamics 365 for Sales destinations are supported.

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-csv.png "Segmentation export")

-       To add a destination, use the **Export Screen** as explained below (this screen is accessible via the **Export Segment** tab on the left side menu).
+   To add a destination, use the **Export Screen** as explained below.
+This screen is accessible via the **Export Segment** tab on the left-side menu.

-2. The csv. option is also available within the specific segment's page by clicking **Export** at the top-right corner of the page.
+2. The CSV option is also available in the specific segment's page by selecting **Export** at the top-right corner of the page.

    > [!div class="mx-imgBorder"]
    > ![](media/segment-menu-export-top.png "Export segment")